mdguo/wkrpt/README.md

-wkrpt
+ECE Work Term Report Guidelines
 =====

-a more polished version of University of waterloo co-op work term report guidelines

-taken from the university of waterloo ECE website

-all credits go to the ECE staff who made the original document
+This is a more polished html version of the guidelines taken from the university of waterloo ECE website, all credits go to the ECE staff who made the original document

+Usage
+==

+Clone or download the entire repository into a folder and open 'work-term-report-guides.html'.